Attensadev/attensa-api-docs/source/includes/_streams.md

 }
 ```

-Get users that are following/subscribed to a specific stream
+Get users that are following/subscribed to a specific stream.

 ### Request